|Values are valid only on day of printing.|

 Other parasites are less commonly seen in the United States, and the stool parasitic exam is the appropriate test for their detection.
 See Parasitic Investigation of Stool Specimens Algorithm in Special Instructions for determining which test should be ordered based on the patient’s exposure history and risk factors.

 Detection and identification of parasitic protozoa and the eggs and larvae of parasitic helminths

 A positive result indicates the presence of the parasite but does not necessarily indicate that it is the cause of any symptoms.
 Some strains of protozoa are nonpathogenic and some helminths cause little or no illness.

-Stool specimens is suspected of containing tapeworm segments or other adult worms: the suspected worm should be placed in 70% alcohol and submitted as test PARID /9202 Parasite Identification
+If stool specimens are suspected of containing tapeworm segments or other adult worms, the suspected worm should be placed in 70% alcohol and submitted for PARID / Parasite Identification.

-For optimal results, a specific request should be made for the detection of Cryptosporidium, microsporidium, Cyclospora, or pinworm.
+For optimal results, the specific test should be ordered for detection of Giardia, Cryptosporidium, microsporidia, Cyclospora, or pinworm.

-This test is not appropriate for the detection of Acanthamoeba, filaria, malaria, trypanosomes, Toxoplasma, or Trichomonas, since these organisms do not occur in the stool.
+This test is not appropriate for the detection of Acanthamoeba, Naegleria, microfilariae, malaria, trypanosomes, Toxoplasma, or Trichomonas.

-Examination of a minimum of 3 specimens is required for the detection of > or =90% of some protozoal infections, especially giardiasis.
+Parasitic examination of a minimum of 3 stool specimens is required for the detection of > or =90% of some protozoal infections.

 If positive, organism identified

-Garcia L, Bruckner D: Diagnostic Medical Parasitology.
-3rd edition.
-Washington, DC, ASM Press, 1997
+Garcia L: Diagnostic Medical Parasitology.
+Fifth edition.
+Washington, DC, ASM Press, 2007